shredd0r/anki-card-creator/README.md

 * Google image, for find pictures for flashcard

 ## TODO
+* **BUG: Sometimes rate limiter requests not start new period and queue doesnt cleaning -> deadlock in workflow**

 * Add field "context" to creating flashcard, because some words have different meanings.

+* Or add support many explains (from cambridge extractor already support it)